iamswarnadeep/MyEngineeringPal/README.md

 # MyEngineeringPal
-This is a question answer forum like quora where anyone can ask questions and anyone can write the answers of the posted question.
+This is a question-answer forum like quora where anyone can ask questions and anyone can write the answers of the posted question.
 Also users can up-vote & down-vote any answer.
 ## Live Link
 [https://www.myengineeringpal.ml](https://www.myengineeringpal.ml)
 ## Requirements
 - Linux OS
-- Apache webserver
+- Apache Webserver
 - PHP 7.0+
-- mySQL
+- MySQL
 ## Setup
 **Setup is easy as drinking water.** \
 Unzip the compressed file on your site directory and open your domain/ip using any browser. \